samoshkin/tmux-config/readme.md

 `Space` starts selection, `Enter` copies selection and exits copy mode.
 List all items in copy buffer using `prefix C-p`, and paste most recent item from buffer using `prexix p`.

-You can also use `y` which is equivalent to `Enter`, and `Y` will copy text, exit copy mode and immediately paste buffer to you command line.
+`y` just copies selected text and is equivalent to `Enter`,  `Y` copies whole line, and `D` copies by the end of line.

+Also, note, that when text is copied any trailing new lines are stripped.
+So, when you paste buffer in a command prompt, it will not be immediately executed.

 You can also select text using mouse.
 Default behavior is to copy text and immediately cancel copy mode on `MouseDragEnd` event.
 This is annoying, because sometimes I select text just to highlight it, but tmux drops me out of copy mode and reset scroll by the end.
 I've changed this behavior, so `MouseDragEnd` does not execute `copy-selection-and-cancel` action.
-You can then copy text just by left mouse click, and continue working in copy-mode.
+Text is copied, but copy mode is not cancelled and selection is not cleared.
+You can then reset selection by mouse click.

 ![copy and scroll](https://user-images.githubusercontent.com/768858/33231146-e390afc8-d1f8-11e7-80ad-6977fc3a5df7.gif)